The SMCS Board

 Courtney Landry (Director)

-Courtney graduated from Southern Methodist University with a double major in Psychology and TV/Radio.
-Upon graduation, Courtney moved to Los Angeles and worked as an Assistant Director and a Production Coordinator on Independent Films, Commercials and Music Videos for seven years.
-In 2004, Courtney earned a Master's Degree in Psychology, with a specialization in Early Childhood from Antioch University.
-She worked as a therapist with children and families, and also spent time as a Teacher in a therapeutic preschool at Cedars Sinai Hospital.
-Courtney and her family moved to Salida, Colorado in 2007.
-They owned and operated an outdoor clothing retail store for 5 years.
-Courtney has spent much of her free time volunteering and running fundraising campaigns for her children's schools.
-She was a member of the SMCS Steering Committee, helping to open SMCS.
-Currently, Courtney is Co-Chair of the SMCS SAC committee and works for SMCS as the Registrar and Office Administrator.
+Courtney graduated from Southern Methodist University with degrees in Psychology and TV/Radio.
+Courtney earned a Master's Degree in Psychology, with a specialization in Early Childhood from Antioch University.
+She worked as a therapist with children and families.
+Courtney moved to Salida, Colorado in 2007.
+Courtney has spent much of her free time volunteering and fundraising for her children's schools.
+She was a member of the SMCS Steering Committee, and a current Board Member for SMCS.
+Courtney is Co-Chair of the SMCS SAC committee and works for SMCS as the Registrar and Office Administrator.
 Courtney_Landry@salidamcs.org

 Sunny Murphy (Treasurer)